 For Christians, Jesus is the clearest picture of God, so any view of God should not contradict what is seen in Jesus.

 Reflect: Is there anything that you believe that contradicts the biblical statement that God is love (1 John 4:7).
-God loves each of us as if we were an only child.
+God loves each of us as if we were his only child.

 Toxic beliefs? hyper-spirituality